Nearest Train (or tube) Station(s):

 Click to zoom …

-We begin the walk from Ashfield carpark in the centre of Settle.
-The first part of the walk is along the roadside.
-The footpath is wide enough for a wheelchair, with plenty of drop kerbs for easy access.
-The route passes in front of the Victoria Hall which is England’s oldest surviving music hall.
-It has a varied programme of events happening throughout the year, so it is worth keeping an eye out for what is on.
+The first part of the walk is along the roadside with a footpath wide enough for a wheelchair, and plenty of drop kerbs for easy access.
+The route passes in front of England’s oldest surviving music venue, Victoria Hall which has a varied events programme so make sure to check out any exciting concerts that might be on during your visit!Read more ...